 The city has an excellent network of cycle trails that cover a great deal of the city.
 Cycling is an integral part of Denver’s culture and this is apparent in the number of bike lanes and secure cycle storage facilities that can be found in the city centre.
 The city has also just launched a new bike and scooter share programme with Lyft and Lime, which has been extremely successful.

 Drivers in Denver are generally mindful of cyclists, so the roads tend to be far safer here than in other cities.
 However, cyclists must be aware that the rules about cycling in Denver are strictly upheld.
-It is common for cyclists to be fined for ignoring stop signs or running a red light.
+It's common for cyclists to be fined for ignoring stop signs or running a red light.
 Furthermore, cyclists are required to wear a helmet and have lights at the front and back of their bikes.

 Reports of bike theft are quite common in Denver, so cyclists are advised to invest in a good quality lock.